Postdoctoral Lecturer

 Biography

-As a Graduate Teaching Associate, Sarah teaches first-year English composition courses and works as a TA in a Writing in the Workplace section.
+As a Graduate Teaching Associate, Sarah taught first-year English composition courses and worked as a TA in a Writing in the Workplace section.
 In the past, she also taught a section of the First-Year Studies course for students in the pre-professional track and worked as a line editor on the forthcoming anthology, Vikings, Knights, Elves, and Ogres: Essays in Honor of Shaun F.D.
 Hughes.
 Finally, Sarah is an embedded writing consultant at the UTK Veterans Success Center, as part of an outreach program she spearheaded in 2021.

 Sarah has received several awards, including the John C. Hodges Excellence in Teaching Award, the Norman Sanders Dissertation Fellowship, and the Bain & Irene Stewart Fellowship, among others.